 Peer Review Process

-- Relevance: Is this paper relevant for the topics of this journal?
+- Relevance: Is this paper relevant to the topics of this journal?

 - Soundness: Is this paper technically sound and complete?